openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-http.md

 public var filePath: String
 ```

-**Description:** This parameter sets the body content of the MIME part based on the file content.
+**Description:** This parameter sets the body content of the MIME part based on the file's content.
 It is used to replace `data` for setting file data as the content.
 If `data` is empty, `filePath` must be set.
 If `data` has a value, `filePath` will not take effect.

 **Type:** String

-**Read/Write:** Readable and Writable
+**Read-Write:** Readable and Writable

 **System Capability:** SystemCapability.Communication.NetStack